bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 }
 ```

-This will setup all the imports we'll need, and define a final Error class to throw in the case our job fails minrows validation.
+This will setup all the imports we'll need and define a final Error class to throw in the case our job fails minrows validation.

 It also defines a blank main() method which we will fill in later.